bl1231/documentation/docs/source/colabfold.rst

 Activate ``colabfold`` conda environment.
 *****************************************

 ``colabfold_batch`` is the command line tool you will be using.
 It is installed into a preconfigured conda Python environment named ``colabfold``.
-If your default shell is configured properly you should be able to activate the ``colabfold`` conda environment thusly:
+If your default shell is configured properly you should be able to activate the ``colabfold`` conda environment with this command:

 .. code-block:: bash

    conda activate colabfold

-If you get a warning that ``conda`` can't be found it likely means your shell is not yet configured to use conda.
-You can try this:
+For most users with teh default ``bash`` shell the above command should just work.
+If you are using ``tcsh`` or if you have twiddled with your shell configuration files in teh past you may get a warning that ``conda`` can't be found it likely means your shell is not yet configured to use conda.
+You can try initializing ``conda`` like this:

 .. code-block:: bash